First Grade Curriculum

 The rosary will be prayed frequently throughout the year, but especially in October and May (the months of Mary).
 Students will attend Mass weekly, either as a class or with the entire school.
 Service projects are built into the overall curriculum for each grade level.
 A specialized focus will be given to Mission and Vocation Awareness.

 - Demonstrate an awareness of God and an appreciation for His creation

-- Participation in daily prayer both class and individual
+- Demonstrate active participation in daily prayer, both class and individual

 - Demonstrate an appreciation for the daily 'life of the Saint'